 - Do not comment about your physical condition (except to ask someone to call an ambulance).

-Call Birmingham’s Drake Law Firm for the Top Quality Legal Representation that Gets Results
+Call Birmingham’s Car Accident Lawyers For the Top-Quality Legal Representation That Gets Results

-There is never a risk to you, because we front all the work and expenses of developing and preparing your case.
-You will never owe us legal fees unless we recovery money for you.
+There is never a risk to you because we front all the work and expenses of developing and preparing your case.
+You will never owe us legal fees unless we recover money for you.